SigmaWrath/Tukupu/content/Species/Playable Species/Fuyohren.md

 ###### <span style="color:rgb(134, 93, 187)">Seasonal Divination</span>

 Bound to nature, the fuyohren bear an imprint of the world at the time of their birth.
 So-called "winter warriors" are fuyohren born in the bitter, colder months, and are believed to bear an aggressive, steely disposition.
-Fuyohren born in spring are blessed with a childlike, optimistic disposition, while summer fuyohren are typically charismatic, and au-cumnal fuyohren said to be wise.
+Fuyohren born in spring are blessed with a childlike, optimistic disposition, while summer fuyohren are typically charismatic, and autumnal fuyohren said to be wise.
 Whether these stereotypes are true or merely a product of a cultural myth manifesting irself in the way fuyohren are raised is unknown.

 ##### <span style="color:rgb(134, 93, 187)">Kaiju Callers</span>